LinkedIn is undoubtedly the single platform with umpteen organic reach at this point in time.

-How does having your post trend help?
+How does having your post trending on LinkedIn help?

 Apart from the ego-boost we all get, LinkedIn now ensures that the post reaches even further, to all the people following a particular hashtag.
 LinkedIn drops notifications to relevant profiles so that they can come across your content, which in effect now increases your reach in multiples!